Gerda Weissmann Klein

 The Kleins became advocates of Holocaust education and human rights, dedicating most of their lives to promoting tolerance and community service.
-A naturalized U.S. citizen, Gerda Weissmann Klein also founded Citizenship Counts, a nonprofit organization that champions the value and responsibilities of American citizenship.
-She has served on the governing board of the United States Holocaust Memorial Museum, which features her testimony in a permanent exhibit.
+A proud naturalized U.S. citizen, Weissmann Klein founded Citizenship Counts, a 501(c)(3) nonprofit organization that champions the value and responsibilities of American citizenship.
+She served on the governing board of the United States Holocaust Memorial Museum, which features her testimony in a permanent exhibit.

 On February 15, 2011, Klein was presented with the Presidential Medal of Freedom, the highest civilian award in the United States.

 Early life

 Gerda Weissmann, the second child of manufacturing executive Julius Weissmann and Helene (née Mueckenbrunn) Weissmann, was born May 8, 1924, in Bielsko (now Bielsko-Biała), Poland.
 She attended Notre Dame Gymnasium in Bielsko until the Germans invaded Poland in 1939.
 Both of her parents and her older brother Arthur (b.
 1919) were murdered in the Holocaust.

 Life under the Nazis

 On September 3, 1939, German troops invaded fifteen-year-old Weissmann's home in Bielsko, Poland.
 Shortly after the invasion began, the family received a telegram from Gerda's uncle saying the Germans were advancing quickly, and the family should leave Poland immediately.
 They stayed because Gerda's father had suffered a heart attack.
 His doctors advised that he not be moved or subjected to undue stress.

 In 1942, Julius Weissmann was sent to a death camp where he was murdered.
 Not long afterwards, the ghetto where Weissmann Klein and her mother lived was liquidated.
 Helene Weissman was forced into a group slated for a death camp; Gerda, deemed fit for work, was sent to a labor camp.
 As she and others boarded trucks, Gerda jumped out in a frantic effort to reunite with her mother.
 According to Weissmann Klein's account, Moshe Merin, head of the local Jewish Council Judenrat, threw her back in her truck, saying "You are too young to die."

+In the Netflix documentary World War II: From the Frontlines she describes that after a death march the SS locked her together with about a hundred women in a factory (near Volary), and locked the doors, and lined it with explosives and a timer to kill all the women, but due to the rain the timer did not work.